 Why is it needed?
 Permission rights allow you to restrict access to certain features or screens on your system.
 This is a security measure that also helps prevent unauthorized users from changing parameters.
-There are four user levels, each granting permissions to specific features of the system.
+There are four user levels, each granting permissions to specific features of the ZOOM Nitro system.
 These user levels are Dashboard, Report, Manager, and Installer.

-Dashboard user: allowed access to the Dashboard settings.
+Dashboard User: allowed access to the Dashboard settings.

-Report user: allowed access to the Dashboard settings and the Reports screen so that reports can be generated.
+Reports User: allowed access to the Dashboard settings and the Reports screen so that reports can be generated.